How would you describe your work to a five-year-old?

 Definitely nontraditional.
 A lot of strategists went to school for marketing, or maybe took the Planner track on the agency side.
 I started as an experiential producer.
 I let my curiosity get the best of me, and that led me to doing account work and that’s where I found security in my identity as a creative —

-I realised that just because my ideas didn’t manifest as a designed object, it didn’t negate my space as a creative.
+I realized that just because my ideas didn’t manifest as a designed object, it didn’t negate my space as a creative.

 So I turned the next corner and blended what I knew about building all sorts of experience and content, what I learned from managing business on the account side, and my culturally leaning imagination and started doing creative strategy.
 Creative strategy on the agency side makes you a bit of Swiss army knife, because your function changes a bit with every project.
 But again, I let my curiosity get the best of me and jumped brand-side, to see what could be made if that creative and strategic energy was continuously directed at the same spot.